wangbingjie/blast/docs/contributing.rst

 .. note::
-    This text was originally written by Adrienne Lowe for a PyCon talk, and was adapted by YSE_PZ based on its use in the README file for the MetPy project and `Astropy <https://www.astropy.org>`_ project.
+    This text was originally written by Adrienne Lowe for a PyCon talk, and was adapted by blast based on its use in the README file for the MetPy project and `Astropy <https://www.astropy.org>`_ project.